Les Misérables: The Dream Cast in Concert

 Les Misérables: The Dream Cast in Concert (1995), also titled Les Misérables in Concert, is a concert version of the 1980 musical Les Misérables, which was based on Victor Hugo's 1862 novel, produced to celebrate the 10th anniversary of the West End production.
-It was filmed in October 1995 at the Royal Albert Hall and released on DVD, VHS and LD in 1998, and re-released on DVD in North America in 2008.
+It was filmed in October 1995 at the Royal Albert Hall and was shortly afterwards released on VHS in the United Kingdom in November by Video Collection International.
+The concert was released on DVD, VHS and LD in North America by Columbia TriStar Home Video in 1998, and re-released on DVD in North America in 2008.
 The latest DVD presents the concert in its original 16x9 ratio.

 Although filmed with HD cameras, a Blu-ray edition has not been released yet.
-The 10th Anniversary cast stars Colm Wilkinson as Jean Valjean, Philip Quast as Inspector Javert, Michael Ball as Marius Pontmercy, Lea Salonga as Éponine, Judy Kuhn as Cosette, Ruthie Henshall as Fantine, Michael Maguire as Enjolras, Alun Armstrong as Thénardier, Jenny Galloway as Madame Thénardier, Adam Searles as Gavroche, Hannah Chick as Young Cosette, and several others, and was directed by John Caird.
+The 10th Anniversary cast stars Colm Wilkinson as Jean Valjean, Philip Quast as Inspector Javert, Michael Ball as Marius Pontmercy, Lea Salonga as Éponine, Judy Kuhn as Cosette, Ruthie Henshall as Fantine, Michael Maguire as Enjolras, Anthony Crivello as Grantaire, Alun Armstrong as Thénardier, Jenny Galloway as Madame Thénardier, Adam Searles as Gavroche, Hannah Chick as Young Cosette, and several others, and was directed by John Caird.
 The performers were chosen from the London, Broadway and Australian productions of the show and the Royal Philharmonic Orchestra was conducted by David Charles Abell.
-It also aired on PBS part of the Great Performances series.
+It also aired on PBS as part of the Great Performances series.

 Production

 The 10th anniversary concert of Les Misérables is known as the "Dream Cast in Concert" because Mackintosh hand-selected the cast.
 Colm Wilkinson reprised his role as Valjean after starring in the original West End and Broadway productions.
-Philip Quast was cast as Inspector Javert after the producers of the show witnessed his performance in a musical production in his hometown in Australia.
+Philip Quast was cast as Inspector Javert after the producers of the show witnessed his performance in a musical production in his home country of Australia.
 Wilkinson and Quast are widely recognized as the "Dream Casting" of the idolized roles of Valjean and Javert.
 Lea Salonga is the only non-Caucasian performer in the main cast.
 Her participation has been credited by many stage musical enthusiasts of breaking down racial barriers for future castings of the live show.

 This presentation uses a "modernised" and more heavily orchestrated score than that of the original musical.
 It follows the traditional "musicals-in-concert" format with the cast lined up against a set of microphones with the orchestra and chorus behind them.
 The entire company wear costumes and use only necessary props (such as Javert's baton, Thénardier's notebook, etc.).
 Apart from minor movement on the concert stage, the performers do not participate in major action scenes.
 Where necessary, the video switches to action from the stage production.

 A few action-based scenes from the musical are not included in the concert – such as the street brawl broken up by Javert, Gavroche's death, and the confrontation between Marius and Thénardier at the wedding feast.
 Some musical numbers, such as "At the End of the Day", "Lovely Ladies", "The Runaway Cart", "In My Life", and "Turning" were also shortened.